divider

 Always go on a hike with a reputable company that has knowledgeable guides and is equipped to handle emergencies.
 Reputable companies also have plans in place for emergencies and health-related illnesses like altitude sickness.

-To lessen the physical effort and potentially lessen altitude sickness, you can also rent a horse or personal porter for Kailash Kora.
+To lessen the physical effort and potentially lessen altitude sickness, you can also rent a horse or a personal porter for Kailash Kora.
 Although altitude sickness is easily treatable and controllable, it can possibly be fatal if ignored.
 Hence, when visiting Kailash Mansarovar, never attempt to overlook altitude sickness.

-Get in shape: The Kailash Mansarovar trek is graded as moderate in difficulty level, so this tour demands a good level of physical fitness.
+Get in shape: The Kailash Mansarovar Yatra is graded as moderate in difficulty level, so this tour demands a good level of physical fitness.
 It can be more challenging for people who are not physically fit at high elevations.
 Visitors can engage in cardiovascular exercise daily for at least 1-2 hours, such as swimming, running, and walking.
 Participating in yoga and the gym also helps to improve mental and physical health, which will be beneficial on the journey.

 Hike or Trek to a similar altitude: Hiking or trekking at a similar elevation is an excellent option before ascending to Kailash Mansarovar’s higher elevations.
 This can be helpful in learning how to climb at high elevations.
 Additionally, your body will adapt to the high altitude.
 Try to go on a quick hike or trip close to your hometown if you can.